patrickocal/unlimiformer-kg/cs224w-project-report-latex/main.md

 #### Retrieval-Augmentations of LLMs

 Unlimiformer stands out for its novel integration of retrieval mechanisms directly into the Transformer architecture.
 This integration allows the model to dynamically access large-scale, a document-specific external (FAISS) datastore during inference.
 This datastore is populated with encoded representations of the full input text.
-During training, The key advantage of this approach is that it enables the model to augment its language generation capabilities with contextually relevant, externally stored information.
-This is particularly useful for tasks requiring deep, specific knowledge or for improving the model's ability to stay updated with recent information.
+The key advantage of this approach is that it enables the model to augment its language generation capabilities with contextually relevant, externally stored information.
+This is useful for tasks requiring deep, specific knowledge or for improving the model's ability to stay updated with recent information.

 #### Comparison with Other Methods (Datastore Access)